clinical-trial-connect/clinical-trial-api-python/README.md

-# clinical-trial-api-python
+# Python client for the Clinical Trial GraphQL API

-Python client for the Clinical Trial GraphQL API
+Coming soon.